Shashwat-CODING/yt/README.md

-# YouTube Audio Player
+# YouTube Audio Player Web App

-A Python-based YouTube audio player that allows you to search, extract, and play audio from YouTube videos.
-This application features both a terminal-based interface and a web interface for a more user-friendly experience.
+A Python-based YouTube audio player web application that allows you to search, extract, and play audio from YouTube videos directly in your browser.

 ## Features

 - Search for YouTube videos using keywords
 - Play audio directly from YouTube without downloading the entire video
 - Create and manage multiple playlists
-- Terminal-based interface for command-line enthusiasts
-- Web application interface with responsive design
+- Clean, responsive web interface
 - Support for cookies.txt for accessing age-restricted or member-only content
 - Direct streaming of audio for faster playback